-References and footnotes to text material are usually combined in a single list, numbered consecutively in their order of first appearance in the paper, and placed in a double-spaced list at the end of the text material.
-They should be designated and cited in text by on-line Arabic numerals in square brackets.
-As an option, footnotes may appear separately from references and be placed at the bottom of the page on which they are cited.
-They should be designated by superscript numbers and numbered consecutively throughout the paper.
-Footnotes within tables should be designated by lower-case letter superscripts and given at the end of the table.
+References and footnotes to text material must be combined in a single list, numbered consecutively in their order of first appearance in the paper, and placed in a double-spaced list at the end of the text material.
+References within tables should be designated by lower-case letter superscripts and given at the end of the table.

 For the proper form for references, see the Physical Review Style and Notation Guide (especially Table I and the list of Journal Title Abbreviations).
 The names of all authors of cited papers should normally be given except when the number of authors is very large (say, more than 10).
 If length constraints are a problem, the name of the first author followed by et al. may be used for cited papers with four or more authors.
-When reference is made to internal reports or other items not available in the open literature, it is the responsibility of the author to provide sufficient information to enable the reader to obtain a copy of the referenced material.
+When reference is made to material not available in the published literature, it is denoted as "unpublished."
 References to papers published in peer-reviewed journals are considered primary references.
 References to e-print archives should not be used in place of primary references.
 References to classified reports or other documents with restricted circulation should be avoided.
 It is important to confirm the accuracy of bibliographic information in references.
 This has become more important now that the journal is online.
 Hyperlinks will be programmed to enable readers to "click" on references and jump directly to the material cited.
 If your reference citations are incorrect or incomplete (e.g., missing author name, or an incorrect volume number or page), the associated hyperlinks may fail, and the usefulness of your paper in the online environment may be diminished.
 Since at the present time such links work only from the reference section, work cited anywhere in the paper, including in figure and table captions and in "Note(s) added," should be included in the reference section.